nalo

 === Etymology 1 ===

-Sense of bee is extension, compare also with connection between Māori ngaro and ngaro huruhuru for similar semantic overlap.
+Sense of “bee” is due to semantic extension; compare also the connection between Māori ngaro and ngaro huruhuru for similar semantic overlap.

 ==== Noun ====